Course Number and Title:

 Course Description

-This course covers a review of the federal income tax structure.
+This course is an overview of the federal income tax structure.
 Major topics include determination of gross income, adjustments, itemized deductions, the standard deduction, personal and dependency exemptions, tax liability, and tax credits.
 Theory and return preparation are emphasized.

 Core Course Performance Objectives (CCPOs)